sebi06/PSF_XYZ_Bead_Fit/README.rst

 This program can be used to detect beads an measures the FWHM-XYZ of the PSF.
 The crucial steps are:

-* read the z-stack via BioFormats
+* Read the z-stack via BioFormats using python-bioformats.
+* Define detection parameters for the selected channel.
-* find the brightest voxel and uses the corresponding XY-plane (hot pixels still may ruin the results)
+* Find the brightest voxel and extract the corresponding XY-plane from Z-Stack.
-* detect all peaks within the XY-plane from 2)
+* Detect all peaks within the extracted XY-plane using scikit-image toolbox.
-* extract the Z-profile at every detected peak position
+* Extract the Z-profile at every detected peak position.
-* determine the brightest XY-plane for every peak separately
+* Determine the brightest XY-plane for every peak separately.
-* cutout sub-images at every detected peak position
+* Cutout stack at every detected peak position.
-* do 2D-Gauss fit for every peak to determine FWHM-XY
+* Do 2D-Gauss fit for every peak to determine FWHM-XY.
-* do 1D-Gauss fit for every Z-Profile to determine FWHM-Z
+* Do 1D-Gauss fit for every Z-Profile to determine FWHM-Z.
-* displays PSF OrthoView and PSF volume for the average PSF = sum of all detected PSFs
+* Displays PSF OrthoView and PSF volume for the average PSF = sum of all detected PSFs.
-* optional - displays PSF OrthoView and PSF volume for one randomly selected peak (optional)
+* Displays overview image with all detected peaks and 2D fit from randomly selected peak.
-* optional - write results to excel sheet (currently only XLS)
+* Optional - Write results to excel sheet (currently only XLS).
-* optional - save output graphics as PNGs
+* Optional - Save output graphics as PNGs.

 :Author: Sebastian Rhode

-:Version: 2015.10.21
+:Version: 2015.11.02

 Requirements
 ------------